What Is NHSC Loan Repayment?

 The National Health Service Corps (NHSC) Loan Repayment Program is a federal program administered by the Health Resources and Services Administration (HRSA).
 It provides student loan repayment assistance to licensed primary care providers who agree to work in underserved communities at NHSC-approved sites.

-For Advanced Practice Providers like Nurse Practitioners, Physician Assistants, Certified Nurse Midwives, and CRNAs, this program offers one of the most generous loan repayment benefits available anywhere — up to $50,000 for a two-year full-time commitment, with additional continuation awards possible after that.
+For Advanced Practice Providers like Nurse Practitioners, Physician Assistants, Certified Nurse Midwives, and CRNAs, this program offers one of the most generous loan repayment benefits available anywhere — up to $75,000 for a two-year full-time commitment (updated for 2026), with additional continuation awards possible after that.
+A new $5,000 language bonus is also available for bilingual providers.

 Unlike income-driven repayment plans that take 20–25 years, NHSC loan repayment delivers a large, direct payment toward your debt in a short time frame.
 And unlike many employer-sponsored benefits, NHSC funds go directly to your loan servicer — they are not taxable as income.